tercen/flowjo_plugin/README.md

 * Install FlowJo plugin files.
 See below, check the path of your FlowJo installation
 * Create JAR file with dependencies: mvn clean compile assembly:single
 * Put the JAR file in the FlowJo plugin directory
+* Put the tercen.properties file in the same directory and adjust properties if needed
 * Restart FlowJo
 * Plugin should be available under 'Workspace' -> 'Plugins'